Overcoming Technology Adoption Fears

 I would add to that by saying “you’ll always get what you’ve always got or less”.
-Not changing can cause stagnation and stagnation can either impede growth or completely reverse it.
-Both of which you don’t want if your goal is continued growth and expansion.
+Not changing can cause stagnation, which can impede growth.

-It’s hard to know when it’s time for a change, but understanding your business and keeping a pulse on the health of your agency is crucial to knowing when.
-This means running monthly, quarterly, and yearly reports on your business to see how each aspect is faring.
+It can be hard to know when it’s time for a change, but understanding your business and keeping a pulse on the health of your agency is crucial to knowing when.
+This means running monthly, quarterly, and yearly reports on your business.

-To help you start understanding the types of reports you should be running on a monthly basis, check out our free report templates and build from there.
+To help you set up your reports, check out our free report templates and build from there.
 Also, check out our recorded webinar, The 13 Performance Metrics Your Insurance Agency Should Track (And How!), for more metrics you must be tracking.

 To help you overcome the fear of change, implement some of the same ideas from the training section: appointing experts within your agency.

-Identify those experts early on before you start the buying process so they can be in on the whole deal.
-This is crucial to getting their opinion and buy-in of the software, which will make the process of change substantially easier later on.
+Identify those experts early on before you start the buying process so they can be a part of everything.
+This way, you’ll get their opinion and buy-in of the software, which will make the process of change substantially easier.

 If you’re hesitant to get too many people in the room, check out our blog 7 Steps to Making Effective Group Decisions About Insurance Technology.

-At the end of the day, the software must be your partner to help you achieve the goals you’ve set out for yourself, your employees, and your agency.
+At the end of the day, you need not only great software, but a great team behind it to help you achieve the goals you’ve set out for yourself, your employees, and your agency.